pablocarderam/opqua/README.md

 across populations in the model, with one line for each population.

-A host or vector is considered part of the recovered compartment if it has protection sequences of any kind and is not infected.
+A host or vector is considered part of the recovered compartment if it has immunity sequences of any kind and is not infected.

 _Arguments:_
 - file_name -- file path, name, and extension to save plot under (String)